-World Literature I and IIGr 11-121 year1 creditWorld Literature is a non-AP English course designed to teach students the reading, writing, speaking, listening, and critical thinking skills necessary for success in university.
+English: World Literature Gr 11-12 1 year 1 credit World Literature is a non-AP English course designed to teach students the reading, writing, speaking, listening, and critical thinking skills necessary for success in university.
 Students read and interpret literature and informational texts, write narrative and expository essays, conduct research, and collaborate to present their work.
-In addition to these disciplinary skills, World Lit II pushes students to develop the time management, work management, and self-advocacy skills necessary for success in university and the world beyond.
+In addition to these disciplinary skills, World Literature pushes students to develop the time management, work management, and self-advocacy skills necessary for success in university and the world beyond.
+This course is offered every other year opposite the African Literature course.